MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 ## Using PowerShell to manage the document tracking site

 The following sections contain information about how you can manage the document tracking site by using PowerShell.
 For installation instructions for the PowerShell module, see [Installing the AIPService PowerShell module](../install-powershell.md).
-If you have previously downloaded and installed the module, check the version number by running: `(Get-Module AIPService –ListAvailable).Version`

 For more information about each of the cmdlets, use the links provided.